akashicpay/akashicpay-php/README.md

     'environment' => getenv('environment') === 'production' ?
 Environment::PRODUCTION : Environment::DEVELOPMENT,
     // optional, the SDK will try to find the fastest node if omitted 'targetNode' => getenv('environment') === 'production' ?
 ACNode::SINGAPORE_DAI : ACDevNode::SINGAPORE_1,
-]);

-$akashicPay->init([
     // use whatever secret management tool you prefer to load the private key
     // from your AkashicLink account.
 It should be of the form:
     // `"0x2d99270559d7702eadd1c5a483d0a795566dc76c18ad9d426c932de41bfb78b7"`
     // In development, each developer could have their own, or omit this (and
     // the l2Address), in which case the SDK will create and use a new pair.
     // you can instead use your Akashic Link account's 12-word phrase, using the
-  // `init()` argument `recoveryPhrase`
+    // argument `recoveryPhrase`
     'privateKey' => getenv('akashicKey'),
     // this is the address of your AkashicLink account.
 Of the form "AS1234..."
     'l2Address' => getenv('l2Address'),
 ]);
 ```